-On March 23, 1847, the Native Americans of the Choctaw Nation took up an amazing collection.
-They raised $170 for Irish Famine relief, an incredible sum at the time worth in the tens of thousands of dollars today.
+On March 23, 1847, the Native Americans of the Choctaw Nation donated $170 for Irish Famine relief, an incredible sum at the time worth in the tens of thousands of dollars today.

 In 1990, a number of Choctaw leaders took part in the first annual Famine walk at Doolough in Mayo recreating a desperate walk by locals to a local landlord in 1848.